commonsharp/SurvivalProject-Server/README.md

 * Big match experience/code gained doesn't work well (it seems slot 0 keeps getting exp).
 * Join a crystal game mode, let a player leave (because he's afk), destroy a crystal, get null pointer exception.
 * If someone leaves during a survival game, other players get a win message.

+# 24/04/2017
+* While having 2 or more players in a room, when one player performs an action, such as moving, this action is sent to the server, which then forwards the message to everyone in the room.
+This mean the latency is doubled, because the communication works like this: client->server->client.
+The last two days I worked on getting the message to skip the server, so the client would send the action directly to the other users, instead of passing through the server (client->client).
+This would reduce latency by at least half.
+I believe I got it working, but more tests need to be taken.

 # 22/04/2017
 * Skill fusion (and skills in general) is now working.
 There are some missing skills that I will need to take care of in the future.